Day 1 – Arrive Colombo.

 On arrival, you will be met and fast-tracked through immigration then escorted to the Silk Route Lounge.
 Refreshments will be provided at the lounge while your luggage is collected from the belt and taken through customs on your behalf by the staff at the airport.
 Once your luggage is delivered to the lounge, porters will accompany you through a special VIP track to your private vehicle.
 You will meet your National Guide – who will be with us throughout the journey.
 Transfer to Colombo (approx. 50 minutes away) and to our hotel.

 Arrive in Colombo and check in at The Kingsbury (or similar) for the evening.
-Overnight Colombo.
+Retire for a well earned rest!

 Day 2 – To Kandy & Santani Wellness Resort & Spa

 This morning we all meet at breakfast for an introduction and briefing about the tour.
 We will then board our private coach and take a scenic drive to the hill capital of the island, Kandy. (approx 3.5 hours without major stops)

 We will travel the A1 Highway, popularly known as Kandy Road, the first modern highway built on the island which stretches over 100kms.
 Starting at the city chaos of Colombo, the road winds through villages, ancient ruins, and stone carved tunnels before making the final ascent to Kandy.
 With a drastically changing environment in the course of the 4 odd hour drive, Kandy road is a beacon of Sri Lankan history, culture, and sheer scenic wonders.